 • Fresh: I love all the fresh summer flavors you get in this recipe, and I think you’re going to as well!

-Swai Fish – Swai Fish is an inexpensive, mild-tasting fish that is versatile.
+Swai Fish – Swai Fish (Vinh Hoan brand) is an inexpensive, mild-tasting fish that is versatile.
 You can use it in place of any protein in a recipe because the flavor melds well with the flavors of whatever you’re cooking it with.
 Swai Fish is also a lean source of protein and a good source of essential micronutrients.
 I always make sure to buy BAP-certified fish and seafood, as it is a certification program that exists to ensure your seafood is being sourced responsibly.
 This makes me feel good about the fish I’m consuming and where it came from.

 Zucchini – For this dish, I added zucchini in but you can play around with different veggies.
 Zucchini is a nutrient-dense vegetable, offering a good source of vitamins, minerals, and antioxidants while being low in calories.